aryanchandrakar/Step-ca/README.md

 If all the steps were followed as mentioned then the server will provide a link that will allow you to access the interface.
 Along with it an SSH certificate will be issued and added to your SSH agent, with your username and email address as principals.

 ### Server keys and ssh service
-On server machine open up a terminal and create ecdsa key pairs in the .step/certs directory using the command `step ssh certificate --host testhost ssh_host_ecdsa_key`
+On server machine open up a terminal and now in the /.step/certs directory run the command `step ca bootstrap --ca-url [URL_provided_during_step-ca_initialization] --fingerprint [fingerprint_found_during_start_of_step-ca_server]`.

+In the *.step/certs* directory, lets create a host using the command `step ssh certificate --host testhost ssh_host_ecdsa_key`
 Choose the first option, and enter the required details.

 Provide the password to decrypt the provisioner key [tartans]

-Key pair should have been generated

-Once key pair has been generated strat the ssh service using `sudo service ssh restart` You can check the status of the service using `sudo service ssh status`
+Once key pair and certificates have been generated restart the ssh service using `sudo service ssh restart` You can check the status of the service using `sudo service ssh status`

-### Single SSH Sign-On from clent to server
+### Single SSH Sign-On from client to server
-Now we move to the client system, where we have to download the root.crt using the python port running on step-ca system.
-To do the same run the following command `step certificate install root.crt`

-Let's configure the step-ca ssh using the command `step ssh config`.

-Move to the server system, create a new user on the host.
-Your username must match the user portion of the email address you’ll use to sign in to keycloak.
-So the command will be `sudo adduser --quiet --disabled-password --gecos '' [user]`.
-The host side of our setup is done!
+Run the following command in the directory /.step/certs to install root certificate `step certificate install root_ca.crt`

+Now lets now run the command `step ca bootstrap --ca-url [URL_provided_during_step-ca_initialization] --fingerprint [fingerprint_found_during_start_of_step-ca_server]`.

+If asked to overwrite defualts.json and root_ca.crt, press [y] and continue.

-Login to the client system, we need to ssh into the server and to do so first move to the /.step/ssh directory using `cd ~/.step/ssh/`.
-We need to find the hostname to ssh into the sever by doing `step ssh hosts`.
+Now using the created host lets login into the server system using secure ssh, and to do so first move to the /.step/certs directory using `cd ~/.step/certs/`.
+We need to list all the hostnames on the server by doing `step ssh hosts`.
 It will list all the hostnames.
-Now ssh into the server using the hostname found in the previous command by running `ssh [hostname]`.
+Now ssh into the server using the hostname found in the previous command (that we created earlier) by running `ssh [hostname]` and enter the password.
 Upon successful execution of the command, we can now get a ssh connection into the server securely.

 ### References